emile22/draft-stephan-green-use-cases/draft-stephan-green-use-cases.md

 There are other dimensions that must visible: As many telecom locations include battery or additionnally several backups levels (as example battery, standby generator ...) there is a requirement to known exactly when a backup power is in used and which one is.

+### GREEN WG Charter Specifics
+Capture lifecycle energy data and integrate it with operational metrics.

+### The Need for Energy Efficiency
+Considering energy from production to disposal supports the broader goal of reducing total environmental impact.

+### Requirements for GREEN

 ## Real-time Energy Metering of Virtualised or Cloud-native Network Functions

+### Use Case Description
 Facilitating more precise and real-time estimations of energy consumed by virtualised or cloud-native network functions.

 Effective metering of virtualized network infrastructure is critical for the efficient management and operation of next-generation mobile networks [GREEN_NGNM].

+### Requirements for GREEN

 ## Indirect Energy Monitoring and control

+### Use Case Description
 There are cases where Energy Management for some devices need to report on other entities.
 There are two major reasons for this.